ddipp/rrl_planning/README.md

 - radio channel length in meters
 - calculates the height (in meters above sea level) of the line of sight above the line at a given distance (in meters) between the start and end points of the path (taking into account the height of the antenna suspension).
 Height in meters above ... above a straight line (not on the arc of the ball) between the points if the points were at sea level.
 - having a direct line of sight.
-- visibility in the fresnel zone
+- visibility with Fresnel Zone

 ```python3
 from lib import GeoPoint, RadioPath